-As with the VIX API, the guest operating system does not need to be connected to a network to enable OVF properties to be read.
+As with the vSphere API Guest Operations (formerly the VIX API), the guest operating system does not need to be connected to a network to enable OVF properties to be read.
 The properties are made available to the guest OS with VMware Tools or as a file contained in an ISO image mounted on a CD-ROM drive.